mudge/homer/README.md

 # Homer [![Build Status](https://travis-ci.org/mudge/homer.svg?branch=master)](https://travis-ci.org/mudge/homer)

-A minimal Cloudflare DNS-over-HTTPS ("DOH") proxy written in Rust.
+A lightweight DNS-over-HTTPS ("DOH") proxy written in Rust.

-Homer is a lightweight proxy that will securely forward any requests to the given upstream DNS-over-HTTPS services originally designed for use on a [Pi-Hole](https://pi-hole.net).
+Homer is a lightweight proxy that will securely forward any requests to a DNS-over-HTTPS resolver such as [Cloudflare](https://developers.cloudflare.com/1.1.1.1/dns-over-https/).

 **Current version:** 0.2.0
 **Supported Rust version:** 1.31